 Your titles are too vague

 Director, Manager, Assistant Manager, Vice President, Senior, Managing Director.
 There is a myriad of professional titles floating around.
-If you are looking for a senior level position, provide evidence of that level or a similar one, which demonstrates your experience.
+If you are looking for a senior-level position, provide evidence of that level or a similar one, which demonstrates your experience.
 “Director of HR” or “Digital Marketing Manager” tell a more complete story.

 Your job description is boring

-Job descriptions are your time to shine, sell your experience, and highlight the impact you’ve had in previous organization.
+Job descriptions are your time to shine, sell your experience, and highlight the impact you’ve had in your previous organization.
 According to Amanda Augustine of TheLadders, “As your career progresses, the emphasis of your resume should change… Employers are no longer focusing on your education, relevant internships, and extracurricular activities.
 Now they’re more interested in the skill sets you’ve developed and the accomplishments you’ve achieved in your professional career.
 Your resume needs to tell your story.”
-“Managed” and “responsible for” is using passive language.
+“Managed” and “responsible for” are using passive language.
 Add life to your experience by using dynamic word choices such as: Drove, Developed, Instituted, Designed, Created, Implemented, or Built.

 Your resume isn’t unique, it’s hard to read

-Unless you are looking for a job in the creative sector – design, graphics, advertising – using multiple font styles and sizes is distracting for a hiring manager who is quickly scanning your resume for key words.
+Unless you are looking for a job in the creative sector – design, graphics, advertising – using multiple font styles and sizes is distracting for a hiring manager who is quickly scanning your resume for keywords.
 Varying the color of topics or sections make your resume appear unprofessional and can unintentionally take away from the value of the content you’ve included.
 If you want your resume to stand out visually, try avoiding common fonts such as Times New Roman and use clean-looking fonts such as Helvetica or Calibri.

 Your companies have no descriptions

 We can’t all work for Nike or Google.
 Less well-known organizations that need some clarification.
-Including a one sentence company description allows hiring managers to get a feel for the types of industries in which you’ve worked.
+Including a one-sentence company description allows hiring managers to get a feel for the types of industries in which you’ve worked.
 In addition, “this description will also help the reader put your title into perspective… For instance, if you’re currently a director at a small company, including this description will help the reader understand why you may be targeting a manager-level role at a much larger organization,” Augustine says.

 You don’t show your value by highlighting what you’ve achieved